spham395/05-Python-Programming/functions/closures-iterators-and-generators.md

 StopIteration
 ```

 The one we will be using the most is the xrange\(\) function.
-Below is an iterator, implemented as a class that works like xrange
+Below is an iterator, implemented as a class that works like xrange.
+This is your first major look at classes... don't freak out!
+Let's break this down.

 ```py
 class yrange: